RGPD and HR data: good practices

 Involve your employees in data protection

-Your employees must be made aware of the issue of personal data protection.
+Your employees need to be made aware of the issue of personal data protection.
 They must be aware of the importance of this subject, and be fully committed at both the individual and collective levels.

 This can result in: